the gondola arrival station

 - silence, rare and appreciable

-- architecture and design, building and furniture
+- architecture and design

 an intense collaboration

-In 2004, Mr. Lamaa teamed up with a crans-montana lover, Louis Bégault, and their respective wives, Napa and Christine, also took part in the project. an intense collaboration begins and in 2005, the first applications for authorisation to transform the infrastructure into a restaurant are made to the state of Valais.
+in 2004, Mr. Lamaa teamed up with a crans-montana lover, Louis Bégault, and their respective wives, Napa and Christine, also took part in the project. an intense collaboration begins and in 2005, the first applications for authorisation to transform the infrastructure into a restaurant are made to the state of Valais.
 Once accepted, the partners contact the architect Ambroise Bonvin of the actescollectifs office and begin the architectural and design project directly. the building permit was issued in September 2008 and work began almost immediately, i.e. two months later.

 in December 2008, work began in sometimes extreme winter conditions. in fact, despite the snow and the cold, the construction site must move forward and respect the deadlines. between seismic reinforcement of the walls, formwork for the new terrace, insulation of the façades and installation of the windows, everything needs to be renovated, including the initial structure of the building. thanks to an extremely close-knit and motivated team, the restaurant welcomed its first customers in December 2009.